GLSL-Debugger/GLSL-Debugger/README.md

 Building
 ------

-The only avaliable build system is cmake.
+The only available build system is cmake.
 Example build steps:

 ```
 mkdir Build && cd build